rmadar/pandoc-templates/README.md

 > raw markdown -> [PANDOC] -> article/book/webpage/slide

+The "pandoc box" needs templates and filters which are stored/installed in corresponding directories of the repository.
+Also, in order to properly break long code lines, the package `fvextra`.
+See [dependencies section](#dependencies) for more details.

-where the `raw markdown` can be generated in two ways:
+The `raw markdown` file can be generated in two ways:
-  1. simply wih an editor
+  1. simply with an editor
-  2. using jupyter notebooks
+  2. using jupyter notebooks, where more work was needed.

+First of all, cell tags where implemented in `nbconvert` template [nbconverter_md_pandoc.tpl](templates/nbconverter_md_pandoc.tpl) in order to hide a whole cell, its code or its output.
+But a proper generation of markdown file (including figure/table caption, hidding code, etc ...) from a notebook is not straightfoward.
+That's the reason why the python package [jupy_pandoc_utils](jupy_pandoc_utils) was developped.
+It allows to attach caption and label to figure and table, as well as automatically find `pdf` files to replace the `png` (optional).
+Having output plots as file lead to some refreshing issues (browser caching) that was worked around more or less manually.

 ---